-What is a youth?
-What is a child?
-And what does it mean to grow up in the contemporary world?
+What does it mean to be a child in the contemporary world?
 Our Bachelor of Arts (BA) in Youth and Children’s Studies uses these questions as the basis for exploration into the cultures of childhood and adolescence.
+If you are wondering how you can engage with children and youth to make a positive change, Youth and Children's Studies will give you information, research strategies and analytical skills to succeed.

 You’ll have the opportunity to work directly with youth and children through a required Community Service-Learning course, in which you’ll be placed in various child-care and educational settings.
 In addition, a number of courses include opportunities for active participation as a researcher, leader or caregiver in a variety of fields related to youth and children.